paulreece/Conrad-s-Game-of-life/readme.md

-Please run python-game-of-life2.py to see teh cooler/more fun visuals.
+Please run python-game-of-life2.py to see the cooler/more fun visuals.